 As a new contract opportunity is added to your BD pipeline, capture managers can assign users – including those security, safety, and other extended team members – to the opportunity team and your team is ready to collaborate.

-Smart Strategies to Integrate the BUSINESS DEvelopment Team with the Extended Team
+Integrate the BD Team with the Extended Team

 Opportunity Centric data management will keep your extended team and BD Team in sync.
 Since capture and proposal managers work with an opportunity throughout its lifecycle, all information and data should be linked and organized by opportunity.
 Each opportunity in your BD pipeline is the hub for all information – from identification to capture to proposal development and submission – every document, note, email, and much more can be organized and linked to the specific opportunity.
 This organization will keep your extended team up-to-date on schedules and meetings and they will always know where to find information.